Mick Maguire: Arrangements

 "Mick McGuire" was arranged for TTBB choir by Eric M. Pazdziora and published by Alliance Music Publications.

 Melody

-The melody used is very popular and is also used for "The Hot Asphalt" as sung by The Dubliners, and a new song by the High Kings called "Irish Pub".
+The melody used is very popular and is also used for "The Hot Asphalt" as sung by The Dubliners, and a song by the High Kings called "Irish Pub".
 Matt McGinn used the melody for 'The Big Glasgow Polis' from his album The Two Heided Man, in 1972.